maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

       arrange(desc(favorite_count))
 (Output removed because of privacy reasons)

-This code chunk returns a data.frame containing the previously stated values.
+This code chunk returns a dataframe containing the previously stated values.
 It is therefore much easier to inspect, than looking though the whole dataset *sesamestreet\_data\_favorite\_count\_over\_50* in our Global Environment.